sunng87/timing/README.md

 classpath (slf4j, log4j and stderr).
 Timing doesn't depend on any logging provider at compile time.

-There also a built-in ring middleware to log call time for every request.
+There's also a built-in ring middleware to log call time for every request.

 ```clojure